We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 For guidance on coronavirus and the latest information for Devon, visit Devon County Council’s coronavirus (COVID-19) advice pages.

-A Teacher is currently self-isolating and is unable to complete their duties as a teacher from home, can a claim be entered for this situation?
+A Teacher is currently self-isolating and is unable to complete all of their duties as a teacher from home, can a claim be entered for this situation?

 A Mutual Fund claim can be entered for the absence, provided that there would be a requirement for a member of staff to cover the absent teacher.